wt-1611/script/README.md

 # some script
-Compatible with Euler and centos
+Compatible with Euler22 and centos >=7

 ## Automatic installation
 Clone the project and select neutral to do the following to install the components you need, currently all single point!